 Another exquisite hotel, the Victoria Angkor Resort & Spa, is a colonial-style building that looks back on to a glorious, jungle-backed swimming pool.
 The terrace is a perfect perch from which to languidly observe the misguided souls who would actually be in that pool while happy hour is happening.

 Further down the Siem Reap river, Temple Coffee Bakery n Pool Sky Lounge is a super-funky bakery by day – all glass and metal with thoughts of running away to New York to make it as a dancer – and a cool open-air, rooftop live music venue by night, with a direct view of the river.

 Further riverine frolics can be had at King’s Road Angkor, a complex with galleries, cafés, restaurants, bars and Siem Reap’s super-cool Made in Cambodia Market.
 This is also home to The Grey, a trendy, open-sided hangout with a bit of a 70s twist, and a Kampot pepper mojito that will make you reevaluate all of your life goals.
 Live music plays every evening, with Asian tapas and Khmer grill on the menu.

-Meanwhile, Balthazar Wine Bar offers a sophisticated setting to indulge in some fine wines sourced from all across the globe, along with plates of charcuterie, cheeses and gratinated toasts.
+Balthazar Wine Bar next door offers a sophisticated setting to indulge in fine wines sourced from all across the globe, along with plates of charcuterie, cheeses and gratinated toasts.

 Finally, Georges Rhumerie out near Wat Damnak features the eponymous boss maintaining his Reunion Island-borne rum obsession, infusing the sugarcane spirit with local flavours – fruity, spicy, sweet and sour.